peruukki/nhl-score-api/README.md

 [![Build Status](https://travis-ci.org/peruukki/nhl-score-api.svg?branch=master)](https://travis-ci.org/peruukki/nhl-score-api)

-A JSON API that returns the scores and goals from the latest finished NHL games, based on information from the [Major League Baseball Advanced Media stats API](https://statsapi.web.nhl.com/api/v1/schedule?expand=schedule.teams,schedule.scoringplays).
+A JSON API that returns the scores and goals from the latest finished or on-going NHL games, based on information from the [Major League Baseball Advanced Media stats API](https://statsapi.web.nhl.com/api/v1/schedule?expand=schedule.teams,schedule.scoringplays).

 The API is available at https://nhl-score-api.herokuapp.com/, and it serves as the backend for [nhl-recap](https://github.com/peruukki/nhl-recap).